indexdata/okapi-hooks/README.md

 # About

+This project provides Okapi deployment automation when deploying Okapi modules on Kubernetes.

 `okapi-hooks` is a helper container for Okapi module registration (deploy + install/uninstall + undeploy) and a corresponding Helm chart that binds to Helm's `post-instal` and `post-upgrade` [lifecycle hooks](https://helm.sh/docs/topics/charts_hooks/).